 After completing a BS in a nursing degree program, students are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Passing this exam allows nurses to practice as registered nurses in the United States.

-How Much Do the Fresh Nurses Earn?
+How Much Do the New Nurses Earn?

 Nurses fresh out of school earn between $13 to $27 per hour, depending on the state in which they work.
 With experience, that number can go as high as $45 per hour.
-But after the covid-19 there are lot of opportunities for nursing students available, it can be online or physical.

 How Many Points Do I Need for Nursing?